Deep Lake: a Lakehouse for Deep Learning: Deep Lake System Overview

 \subsection{Streaming Dataloader}

-As datasets become larger, storing and transferring over network from a remote distributed storage becomes inevitable.
+As datasets become larger, storing and transferring over the network from a remotely distributed storage becomes inevitable.
 Data streaming enables training models without waiting for all of the data to be copied to a local machine.
 The streaming dataloader ensures data fetching, decompression, applying transformations, collation, and data handover to the training model.
-Deep learning data-loaders typically delegate fetching and transformation to parallel running processes to avoid synchronous computation.
-Then the data is transferred to the main worker through inter-process communication (IPC) which introduces memory copy overhead or using shared memory with some reliability issues.
+Deep learning dataloaders typically delegate fetching and transformation to parallel running processes to avoid synchronous computation.
+Then the data is transferred to the main worker through inter-process communication (IPC) which introduces memory copy overhead or uses shared memory with some reliability issues.
 In contrast, Deep Lake dataloader delegates highly parallel fetching and in-place decompressing in C++ per process to avoid global interpreter lock.
-Then, it passes the in-memory pointer to user-defined transformation function and collates them before exposing to the training loop in deep learning native memory layout.
-Transformation concurrently executes in parallel when it uses only native library routines calls and release python global interpreter lock (GIL) accordingly.
+Then, it passes the in-memory pointer to the user-defined transformation function and collates before exposing them to the training loop in deep learning native memory layout.
+Transformation concurrently executes in parallel when it uses only native library routine calls and releases python global interpreter lock (GIL) accordingly.
 As a result, we get: \begin{itemize} \item \textit{Performance}: Delivering data to the deep learning model fast enough so that either the GPU is fully utilized or bottlenecked by the compute. \item \textit{Smart Scheduler}: Dynamically differentiating between CPU-intensive jobs prioritization over less-intensive. \item \textit{Efficient Resource Allocation}: Predicting memory consumption to avoid breaking the training process due to memory overfilling. \end{itemize}

 \iftrue